deveshp007/Android-App-Development/README.md

 ### <u>17.
 SnackBar Example App:</u>

-> App with a button which generate a snackBar(with action) when clicked on it, And when clicked on Snackbar button it display a text on screen.
+> App with a button which generate a snackBar(with action) when clicked on it, And when clicked on Snackbar button it shows some text on screen.

 - SnackBar
 - Button